Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

 However, even if feed-forward networks perform worse than transformer models in most cases, they still achieve a decent performance.
-Consequently, for applications with limited computational power available, feed-forward networks might still be a reasonable architecture to choose.\\
+Consequently, for applications with limited computational power available or to speed up inference time, feed-forward networks might still be a reasonable architecture to choose. \\

-\textbf{Q4: DLAM increases the robustness when working with fuzzy hashes.} Concatenating the same file multiple times and then calculating the hashes for the composed file, \cref{tab:digest_comparison_impediment_model_results} demonstrates that the use of DLAM can compensate for the known low resilience against repetitive content.
+\textbf{Q4: DLAM increases the robustness when working with fuzzy hashes.} One way to degrade the performance of traditional fuzzy hashes is to concatenate the same file multiple times before feeding them into the algorithms.
+We show that our DLAM approach strongly increases the detection robustness of fuzzy hashes.
+We concatenated the same file a pre-defined number of times and then calculated the hashes for the composed file. \cref{tab:digest_comparison_impediment_model_results} states our results and illustrates that DLAM can indeed compensate for the known low resilience against repetitive content.

-The accuracy is very stable throughout multiple repetitions of the same file. \citet{frasher} showed that the similarity scores of ssdeep and TLSH could be lowered to 0 when comparing a single instance of a file with another file that consisted of multiple concatenations of the first one.
-In the case of TLSH, a 16-fold concatenation of the same 5,000 bytes was sufficient to lower the similarity score to 0. \cref{tab:digest_comparison_impediment_model_results}, on the other hand, shows that TLSH, in combination with a transformer network, is still able to classify anomalous and benign files with higher accuracy than mrsh-cf and MRSH-v2 in face of a multifold repetition.
+As also shown in previous research \citep{frasher}, the similarity scores of \ssdeep\ and \tlsh\ could be lowered to 0 when comparing a single instance of a file with another file that consisted of multiple concatenations of the first one.
+In the case of \tlsh, a 16-fold concatenation of the same 5,000 bytes was sufficient to lower the similarity score to 0, leading to a prediction accuracy of 50\%, which comes down to random guessing in a binary prediction problem.
+However, our results further show that \tlsh, in combination with a transformer network, is still able to detect files with injected fragments and benign files with higher accuracy than \mrshcf\ and \mrshtwo\ in face of a repetition.
+These results also indicate that there is much more information present in \tlsh\ hashes than can be processed by simple similarity measurements.